boikot-xyz/boikot/README.md

 ## MCP

 We also have an MCP server that exposes a tool to lookup company ethics information.
 This is available from the URL `https://mcp.boikot.xyz/mcp` with no authentication needed.
-It proviedes one tool called `lookup_company_information` which takes one parameter `company_name` and returns information about the company's ethics.
+It provides one tool called `lookup_company_information` which takes one parameter `company_name` and returns information about the company's ethics.

 ## the dataset